 - Anticipatory Bail: Anticipatory bail is a type of bail which is granted when there is only an apprehension of arrest and not an actual arrest.
 Anticipatory bail is also known as pre-arrest bail because it is an advance bail which can be obtained under Section 438 of CrPC.
-An application can be moved in the High Court of concerned State under Section 438 of CrPC and if the anticipatory bail has been granted then an individual can’t be arrested by the police.
+An application can be moved by your Lawyer for Bail in the High Court of concerned State under Section 438 of CrPC and if the anticipatory bail has been granted then an individual can’t be arrested by the police.
 The presence of the person who has the apprehension of arrest is not required and only their legal representative’s arguments would be enough.

 In CrPC, the term Transit bail is nowhere defined or even mentioned.
 A Transit bail is granted by the court where the jurisdiction doesn’t lie to provide a time period to the accused person so that they can exercise their powers in the concerned court.
 If the court doesn’t have the jurisdiction, then the applicant can opt for transit bail from such a court and can ask for a protection time period to go and exercise the rights in the concerned court.
 Therefore, in such cases the High Court can use its inherent power and grant transit bail which is for a particular time period only.